Do dogs need to be put down if they bite

 Evaluating the seriousness of canine aggression is critical for ensuring safety and appropriate responses.
 Each incident must be assessed based on several factors, including the circumstances surrounding the encounter, the severity of the injury, and the animal’s history.

-This study assesses the knowledge and practices regarding dog bite prevention within the urban community, contributing valuable insights for public safety education.
+This comprehensive study assesses knowledge and attitudes related to dog bite prevention among urban populations in Jodhpur, providing valuable insights into safety practices.

 Factors to Consider